New year; new you: A low-cost treatment option for certain eye diseases? Exercise

-Noting the $7.5 billion spent on Food and Drug Administration-approved anti-VEGFA drugs between 2013 and 2015, new research suggests a less costly, less invasive option for preventing vision loss in some diseases.
+Noting the $7.5 billion spent on Food and Drug Administration-approved anti-VEGFA drugs between 2013 and 2015, a study published in 2020 suggests a less costly, less invasive option for preventing vision loss in some diseases.
+Namely, exercise—noninvasive, patient-controlled and inexpensive.

 Researchers were affiliated with various entities at the University of Virginia, including the Center for Advanced Vision Sciences; the departments of ophthalmology, medicine, molecular physiology and biological physics, pharmacology, pathology, microbiology immunology and cancer biology and biomedical engineering, plus the Center for Skeletal Muscle Research.